jimasp/behave-vsc/README.md

 ## Terminology

 - "workspace": the root context of the development environment in the IDE.
 There is only one workspace per vscode instance.
 - "workspace folder" : a "root" (top-level) folder within the workspace.
-There can be more than one workspace folder, and each workspace folder can contain its own `.vscode` folder.
+There can be more than one workspace folder, and each workspace folder can contain its own `.vscode` folder with it's own unique settings.
 - "multi-root workspace": a workspace that contains multiple workspace folders.
-- "project": shorthand (within this document) for "a workspace folder that contains feature files".
+- "project": within this readme, this is shorthand for "a workspace folder that contains feature files".

 ## Workspace/vscode requirements